notviri/JSBSaveEditor/README.md

 # Downloads & Info
 ### Releases
-If you don't want to build it yourself get the latest build [here](https://github.com/notviri/JSBSaveEditor/releases/download/v1.0/JSBSaveEditor_v1.0.zip).
+If you don't want to build it yourself get the latest build [here](https://github.com/notviri/jsb2json/releases/download/v1.0/jsb2json.exe).

 ### Usage

 #### Decoding .jsb to .json
-`JSBSaveEditor.exe path/to/file.jsb` - Outputs *file-decoded.json*, formatted with 4 space indent
+`jsb2json.exe path/to/file.jsb` - Outputs *filename-decoded.json*, formatted with 4 space indent, very comfy

 #### Encoding .json to .jsb savedata

-`JSBSaveEditor.exe path/to/file.json` - Outputs *file-re-encoded.jsb*
+`jsb2json.exe path/to/file.json` - Outputs *filename-re-encoded.jsb*

 Very simple! ✨

 ### "Documentation" & Notes
-It's just a JSON file with no indentation which is then shoved through a function that XORs each byte by **129**.
+It's just a JSON file with no indentation which is then shoved through a function that XORs each byte by **129 / 0x81**.
 If you look in the `SimpleCrypto` class of the game you can see that an attempt at implementing Rijndael cipher was made, it's unused though.
 It was going to use the password **UNESTIDEGROSCACA** and derive the Key / IV from the bytearray **73, 118, 97, 110, 32, 77, 101, 100, 118, 101, 100, 101, 118**.
-Perhaps *lachhh* realized that's a little overkill for JS&B, although he still went through the trouble to implement a mediocre anti-tamper for the *beat points* earned in-game.
+Perhaps the developers realized that's a little overkill for Δ & ♫, although they still went through the trouble to implement a mediocre anti-tamper for the *beat points* earned in-game.

 An identically functioning copy to `SimpleCrypto` can be found at https://pastebin.com/HgcZZhZw

+# Building
+This tool depends on [Newtonsoft.Json](https://github.com/JamesNK/Newtonsoft.Json) [(nuget)](https://www.nuget.org/packages/Newtonsoft.Json/), so link that.

 # Contact
 I'm most active on discord, add me @ **viri#3116** if anything breaks 👌